fabtechmotorsports/FabtechWeb/server/README.md

 ### Running the SQL File:
-Alternately, you may simply import the SQL file located at `APPPPATH/database/sql/rest_api.sql` into your favorite RDBMS to get the desired tables.
+Alternately, you may simply import the SQL file located at `APPPPATH/database/sql/rest_api.sql` into your favorite MySQL/MariaDB RDBMS to get the desired tables.

-# TODO's
-A small list of things I would like to do by the version 2.0.0 release:

- - ~~A small example using Codeigniter sessions.~~ (Released in v1.0.0)
-   - ~~Migration file~~
-   - ~~A controller~~
-   - ~~A model~~
-   - ~~Routes~~
-   - ~~Docs~~

- - Finish refactoring the migration files and get them working fully
-   - I am thinking that the `Luthier-CI` package is having issues when running migrations where all migrations do not run. i expect that this will be fixed for the 1.2.0 release

- - An example representation of JWT authentication.
-This should be ready by the 2.0.0 release.
-   - Using an JWTAuthMiddleware

 # License
-## BSD 2-Clause License
+### MIT License

-Copyright (c) 2019, Jason Napolitano
+Copyright 2019 Jason Napolitano

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
-met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.